 The Call of Duty series is another one of our picks.
 This game series has broken records and has become an industry favourite on both games consoles and computers.
 There are so many Call of Duty games to choose from.
-However they all have the same challenging missions and playing style.
+However, they all have the same challenging missions and playing styles.
 This is an example of a first-person shooter game, where players experience the game through the eyes of the main character.
 To succeed, you will need quick reflexes and a sharp strategic mind.

 Super Mario Bros.
 Wii

 Our final recommendation is a classic example of a platform game.
 You play as the iconic Mario, travelling through colourful worlds to rescue Princess Peach.
 This game has great options for beginners: if you get stuck on a certain level, you can watch a computer-controlled character complete it before having another go yourself.
 This is exactly the sort of game that can increase grey matter in the hippocampus.
 What’s more, some research suggests that video games like this one can even delay the onset of conditions like dementia.

 Finally, whether you’re a seasoned gamer or a total newbie, we know that the world of video games can seem daunting at first.
 However, we would urge everybody to give gaming a chance.
 The rise of the so-called ‘silver gamer’ shows no signs of stopping.

 On the other hand, if gaming just isn’t for you, why not check out our guide to 15 hobbies for older people?

 Staying mentally and physically active is a great way to improve your overall health.
 This can help you retain your independence as you get older.
 If you’re worried about staying safe and healthy at home, you might want to consider getting a Lifeline alarm.
 Our life-saving service provides peace of mind to thousands of older people and their loved ones across the UK.